-Queensland Government Vessel Pre-Arrival Condition Report

-Documentation required for entry at 48 hours notice

-The following questionnaire must be answered and submitted to the Harbour Master 48 hours prior to arrival at the Fairway Buoy.
+Queensland Government Vessel Pre-Arrival Condition Report Documentation required for entry at 48 hours no tice The following questionnaire must be answered a nd submitted to the Harbour Master 48 hours prior to arrival at the Fairway Buoy.
 Is the vessel free from leakage?

-Yes No No

-Comments

-Are there any defects to the vessel, machinery and equipment t that may affect safe pilotage, berthing cargo or ballast operations?

-Yes No

-Comments

-Are all gas detection analysers calibrated and operating corre ctly?

-Yes No

-Comments

-Are all cargo system emergency stops, with associated alarms s and interlocks, tested and operating correctly?

-Yes No No

-Comments

-· ·

-Are all independent tank high level alarms tested and operating ng correctly?

-Yes No

-Comments

-Are all high and low pressure alarms tested and operating con rectly?

-Yes No Comments

-Comments

-Is the vessel ready to hold LNG or does the vessel have to carr down ry out additional operations before loading?
-What are these operations? e.g. cool

-Yes No No

-Comments

-Expected quantity to be loaded in cubic metres

-Expected qualitity to be tolded in cubic metres

-Expected time alongside berth

-er this declaration is made, the Regional Harbour Master, Gladstone must be

-informed.
-ED DEC

-Declaration: Signed (Master)

-Print name

-Date

-ease refer to the Maritime Safety Queensland website for the latest version.
+Yes No Comments Are there any defects to the vessel, machinery at Yes No Comments nd equipment that may affect safe pilotage, berthing cargo or ballast operations?
+Are all gas detection analysers calibrated and op Yes No perating correctly?
+Are all cargo system emergency stops, with asso Yes No ociated alarms and interlocks, tested and operating correctly?
+Are all independent tank high level alarms tester Yes No Comments d and operating correctly?
+Are all high and low pressure alarms tested and Yes No Comments operating correctly?
+Is the vessel ready to hold LNG or does the vessel el have to carry out additional operations before loading?
+What are these operations? e.g. cool down Yes No Comments Expected quantity to be loaded in cubic metres Expected time alongside berth If any changes to the above conditions on the verinformed. ssel occur after this declaration is made, the Regional Harbour Master, Gladstone must be Designation P1 2 A1 A Declaration: Signed (Master) Print name Date Hard copies of this document are considered unc controlled.
+Please refer to the Maritime Safety Queensland website for the latest version.
 Port

-Procedures and Information for Shipping - Gladstone, Decemb EF 2022.
 LTSR Forms Area F5375 CFD V01 Apr 2023